 An estimator is a numerical function of the data.
-There are many ways to specify the form of an estimator for a particular parameter of a given distribution, and many ways to evaluate the quality of an estimator.
-We shall consider only one type, maximum-likelihood estimators (MLEs), for three reasons: (1) MLEs have several desirable properties often not enjoyed by alternative methods of estimation, (2) the use of MLEs turns out to be important in justifying the chi-square and Kolmogorov-Smirnov goodnessof-fit tests, and the central idea of maximum-likelihood estimation has a strong intuitive appeal.
+There are many ways to specify the form of an estimator for a particular parameter of a given distribution, and many ways to evaluate the quality of an estimator for a particular parameter of a given distribution, and many ways to evaluate the quality of an estimator for a particular parameter of a given distribution, and many ways to evaluate the quality of an estimator for a particular parameter of a given distribution.

+mator.
+We shall consider only one type, maximum-likelihood estimators (MLEs), for three reasons: (1) MLEs have several desirable properties often not enjoyed by alternative methods of estimation, (2) the use of MLEs turns out to be important in justifying the chi-square goodness-of-fit test, and the central idea of maximum-likelihood estimation has a strong intuitive appeal.